BenjaminDigeon/cleverage-techlunch-terminal/terminal.md

 <!-- .slide: data-background="./img/teleprinter-Siemens-t37h.jpg" data-state="dimbg" data-background-opacity="0.4" -->
 #### Teleprinter (TTY)

-- Use to replace the morse code, first implementation in 1844.
+- Used to replace the morse code, first implementation in 1844.
 <!-- .element: class="fragment" data-fragment-index="1" -->

-- A more complex character encoding scheme than
+- A more complex character encoding scheme than Morse code
 <!-- .element: class="fragment" data-fragment-index="2" -->

-- One person who know how to to use a keyboard can replace 2 trained Morse code operators
+- One person who knows how to use a keyboard can replace 2 trained Morse code operators
 <!-- .element: class="fragment" data-fragment-index="3" -->

-- Also work when no operator is present for the reception
+- Also works when no operator is present for the reception
 <!-- .element: class="fragment" data-fragment-index="4" -->

 - Origin of the command-line interface